 erythritol vs stevia

-Stevia is another fabulous alternative.
+Stevia (aff link) is another fabulous alternative.
+It comes in little packets or liquid drops.
+We prefer the liquid drops for adding to drinks.
 It is also 0 calories and does not raise blood sugar levels at all.
 It is harder to substitute stevia for granular substitutes though and can significantly change the outcome when baking.

-It is great for sweetening fat bomb coffee or if you want just a tad bit more sweetness into your batter after tasting it.
+But for adding to drinks, coffee and tea it is a FANTASTIC replacement.
+It is great for sweetening in our fat bomb coffee or if you want just a tad bit more sweetness into your batter after tasting it.